Identity theft is a type of fraud that involves using someone else's identity to steal money or gain other benefits.

 - Do not open suspicious texts or emails – delete them.

 - Verify the identity of the contact by calling the relevant organisation directly – find them through an independent source such as a phone book or online search.
 Do not use the contact details provided in the message sent to you.

-- Never send money or give credit card, online account details or copies of personal documents to anyone you don’t know or trust and never by email.
+- Never send money or give credit card, online account details or copies of personal documents to anyone you don’t know or trust.

-- Choose passwords that would be difficult for others to guess, and update them regularly.
-Don't use the same password for every account, and don't share them with anyone.
+- Choose passwords that would be difficult for others to guess.
+Don't use the same password for every account and don't share them with anyone.

 - Be very careful about how much personal information you share on social network sites.
 Scammers can use your information and pictures to create a fake identity or to target you with a scam.